 An audit course may not be changed to a credit course retroactively.
-A credit course cannot be changed from credit to audit following the stated "add/drop period" for the term.
+For graduate and degree completion students, a credit course cannot be changed from credit to audit following the stated "add/drop period" for the course.
+For traditional undergraduate students, a credit course cannot be changed from credit to audit following the end of the fourth week of the fall/spring semester (please contact the Registrar's Office for information regarding summer deadlines).